The PPU’s structure

 The five Task Groups are:-

-- Acting Chair, Internal Structure, Government & International Affiliation: Will Scott
+- Chair / Internal Structure, Government & International Affilliation: Will Scott

 We then have Company Task Groups.
 Members of these Company Task Groups act as the members’ representatives in any given company in which the PPU has a presence, recognised or not.